Danila-Bain/typst-theorems/src/theofig.typ

 ///   #theorem[Newton–Leibniz][
 ///     $ integral_a^b f'(x) dif x = f(b) - f(a). $
 ///   ]
-///   Note the absence of caption in reference of @th-1.
+///   Note the absence of note in reference of @th-1.
 ///   ```)
 ///
 /// - kind (auto, str): The internal `figure.kind` value.
 If